IRISH LASER MASTERS

 MASTERS NATIONAL CHAMPIONSHIPS 2018

-The 2018 Irish Masters Nationals (not included in ranking for Masters Worlds) will be held in the Royal St. George Yacht Club on 19-20 May.
-The Nationals are expected to be a dry run for many Worlds aspirants and is also expected to be well attended with some UK and internationals sailors.
+The 2018 Irish Masters Nationals (not included in ranking for Masters Worlds) was held in the Royal St. George Yacht Club on 19-20 May.
+The Nationals as expected were a dry run for many Worlds aspirants and was well attended with some UK and internationals sailors.

 EXTRA MASTERS DISCARD?